cyterdan/chess-solver-challenge/README.md

 ./gradlew run
 ```

-there are 2 solutions that will be outputed to stdout (with color if supported by the terminal):
+There are 2 solutions that will be outputed to stdout (with color if supported by the terminal):

 ![alt text](run-4.png)